-- 15. Replacement or installation of skylights that are not part of a project that includes other elements subject to historic design review, provided the following requirements are met: - a.
+- 15. Skylights.
+Replacement or installation of skylights that are not part of a project that includes other elements subject to historic design review, provided the following requirements are met: - a.
 For skylights that are on a flat roof, the horizontal portion of a mansard roof, or roofs surrounded by a parapet that is at least 12 inches higher than the highest part of the roof surface, the skylight must be screened from view from all streets by: - An existing parapet along the street-facing façade that is as tall as the tallest part of the skylight, or - ii.
 Setting the skylight back from the roof edges facing the street four feet for each foot of skylight height. - b.
 For skylights that are on a pitched roof, the skylight must be flat and must face a side or rear lot line or be located on a section of a pitched roof that faces within 45 degrees of a rear lot line.
 (See the right side of Figure 3). - 16.
-Replacement and new sidewalks that are compatible in location, pattern, spacing, dimensions, materials, and color with existing walkways. - 17.
+Utilities, Street Infrastructure, and Street Furniture.
+Replacement or installation of utilities, street infrastructure, or street furniture except for streetlights, utility boxes, benches, receptacles, and the installation of curbs where there are none.
+Replacement and new sidewalks shall not exceed four feet in width except as required to comply with the Americans with Disabilities Act and shall be that are compatible in location, pattern, spacing, dimensions, and materials, and color with existing sidewalks. - 17.
+Accessory Structures.
 Accessory structures under 120 square feet and 10 feet in height (greenhouses, storage sheds, jacuzzis, spas, structures, gazebos, etc.) are exempt where they are located in the side or rear yard.